| Implementation of the World Programme of Action concerning Disabled Persons

 have contracts of employment and receive the same pay as the non-disabled people with whom

+they work.
 11. Within the European Union, the new European Community initiative EQUAL (2000-2006)

 supports transnational cooperation to promote new means of combating discrimination and

-12. Information from Governments in Asia and the Pacific, Latin American and the
+inequalities in connection with the general labour market.2 12.
+Information from Governments in Asia and the Pacific, Latin American and the

 Caribbean and Western Asia indicate that promotion of employment opportunities for persons